luizgolima/luizgolima/README.md

 Front-end and Mobile iOS Developer
 ----------------------------------

-Hey there and welcome to my GitHub profile!
-I'm Luiz, a front-end and mobile developer who loves creating awesome user interfaces and providing top-notch user experiences.
-I'm always on the lookout for new technical skills and effective solutions that will help me deliver great results.
+Hello, and welcome to my GitHub page!
+I'm Luiz Lima, a dedicated web and mobile developer with a strong passion for creating efficient and scalable solutions.
+I am constantly seeking opportunities for learning and growth.
 Thanks for checking out my profile!

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [lima.luizgo@gmail.com](mailto:lima.luizgo@gmail.com)
-* 🧠  I'm learning SwiftUi and iOS development
+* 🧠  I'm learning SwiftUi and Flutter
-* 🤝  I'm open to collaborating on front-end and mobile projects
+* 🤝  I'm open to collaborating on web and mobile projects

 ### Skills